ardagnir/Elbereth/README.md

 Awesome window manager 3.4.11<br>
 Tengwar Formal CSUR font (http://freetengwar.sourceforge.net/formal.html)<br>
-blingbling (my screenshots are with my fork, but it should work with the original)
+blingbling (my screenshots are with my fork, but it should work with the original) You'll have to add your own background image.
 <b>Also uses</b>:<br>
 conky, taskwarrior, mpd, etc...